-Hey guys, today's recipe is for one of my favourite sauces, tartar sauce.
-Whether it's with English fish and chips or Japanese Ebi Fry, I'd say that tartar sauce is a sauce loved all over the world!
+Tartar sauce is thick and creamy with the perfect amount of zing.
+Whether it's served with English fish and chips or Japanese Ebi Fry, I'd say that tartar sauce is a sauce well-loved all over the world!

 Disclaimer: This post contains Amazon affiliate links.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.